Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 In general, there is a lack of awareness of social and agricultural issues among people in the hazelnut production process, especially around gender-based employment relations and child labor risks.
 There is also a need to help people boost their income.

-The Women on the Road program, led by our supplier, Ofi, has impacted hundreds of women and men, each year.
+The Women on the Road program, led by our supplier, Ofi, has impacted hundreds of women and men each year.
 The project aims to emphasize the important role women play in the supply chain and to empower them with training about their rights.
-Information focused on occupational health and safety rules, reproductive health rights, child rights, careers and business life.
+The information focused on occupational health and safety rules, reproductive health rights, child rights, careers and business life.

 Gender stereotypes are common among workers in our hazelnut supply chain, and when roles and responsibilities are guided by gender, rather than by skill and ambition, girls immediately find themselves disadvantaged in education and training.